online-go/gtp2ogs/docs/NOTES.md

 - the requirement to disable pondering, you need to set `enable_background_search` to `0` in config file.
 - show pv in stderr with `--logtostderr` and `--v=1` in command-line options.

+## I

+`games_played` is the number of RANKED games played by a user.

+If a user plays more than specified min number of ranked games (ex: minimum 10), and still did not get banned, this user is more likely to be reliable

+Or, if this user has a bad intent, this user will get bored of having to playing minimum 10 fair ranked games before being able to abuse the bot again.

+If the abuser only plays unranked, it is still minimum number of ranked games that is tested , because playing 10 fake unranked games would be too easy.

+In case this user abuses our bot in unranked, no harm is done to our bot's rank so it should be fine, especially considering most abusers only play ranked, so you may use different ranked and unranked values, for example --mingamesplayedranked 20 --mingamesplayedunranked 5